vpontual/portfolio-project/README.md

-## Advanced CSS: Portfolio Challenge
+## A Simple HTML and CSS Portfolio

 ## The Task